Jacob-CL/UnforeseenCreativity/Aggregate.md

   - Is there the oppurtunity for SQL Injection, XXS, SSRF or command injection?
   - Can you check cookies and session management?
 Are they `HttpOnly`, `Secure`, `SameSite`?

-- Have an SSH port?
+ Have an SSH port?
+ - What version of SSH is running?
+   - `nmap -p 22 --script ssh2-enum-algos,ssh-hostkey,sshv1 <IP>`
+   - `nc <IP> 22`
+ - Are there any known vulnerabilities for the SSH version?
+   - `searchsploit OpenSSH <VERSION>`
+   - `msfconsole search OpenSSH`
-  - Can you
+ - Can I enumerate valid usernames?
+   - `hydra -L users.txt -p test123 ssh://<IP> -V`

 **2. ??**